 Visualize from end-to-end

 Fully integrated into the consoles are live video feeds from several points of the incineration plant such as the boiler, combustion chamber and turbine.
-A complete visualization of operations at any given moment provides operators with crucial insight into the incineration process from the beginning to the end.
+Barco OpSpace provides integration of video and interactive (third-party) computer sources into the Experion Orion console workspace, with control from one keyboard and mouse.
+A complete visualization of operations at any given moment offering insight into the incineration process from the beginning to the end.

 Get real-time information

 Operators and production staff use two Collaboration Stations to access a large variety of plant information and documentation in real time — for example electricity and steam reports that provide important updates about how effectively the plant is converting hazardous waste into clean energy.

 Keep an eye on it all